ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_1_2_Forward Cue-Routing.md

    - Play a harmonic chord and pulse light to confirm arrival.

 ### Rationale
-Ground-anchored ripples leverage peripheral vision and spatial audio to cue forthcoming turns without cluttering the user’s focus, reducing cognitive load compared to floating arrows or moving avatars.
+Ground-anchored visual patterns (such as ripples or footprints) leverage peripheral vision and spatial audio to cue forthcoming turns without cluttering the user’s focus, reducing cognitive load compared to floating arrows or moving avatars.

 ### Design Parameters
-- **Ring Expansion Rate**: Set so a ring reaches midpoint between waypoints in ~2–3 s at average walking speed (1.2 m/s)
+- **Pattern Propagation Rate**: Speed at which the ground cue advances between waypoints (e.g., ripple expansion, footprint spacing), calibrated so the cue reaches the midpoint between waypoints in ~2–3 s at average walking speed (1.2 m/s).
 - **Trigger Radius**: 1–2 m before each waypoint to fire cues early
 - **Audio Lead Time**: 0.5–1 s before visual rings to pre-alert
 - **Opacity Falloff (Optional)**: Ripples fade over 1.5 s to avoid persistence